ThomasRusso1/Low-Cost-Calorimetry-Plateform/README.md

 The description of the BoM, CAD parts, Assembly, and different codes required can be found in the various files of this repository.
 <img width="707" height="415" alt="image" src="https://github.com/user-attachments/assets/5251797d-ede7-4dd9-877c-826f2cc288e1" />

+1. **Get the components:** Get the different components, which you can find in [click for BoM](Hardware/BoM.csv)
+2. **Electronic assembly:** Assemble and connect the electronic components as in the diagram presented in [click for interaction diagram](images/Components_interaction_diagram.png).
+Connect the Peltier cells to the Linduino.
+3. **Create your calorimetric cells:** Follow the steps from [click for steps](Hardware/assembly_steps.md) to create your calorimetric cells.
+4. **Adiabatic module:** Find or make the adequate water-tight container to create your adiabatic module, like in [click for adiabatic module](images/Adiabatic_module_pictures.png)
-Enjoy, don't hesitate to contribute and if you have any question feel free to ask.
+5. **Enjoy your lab-grade calorimetry platform!** Enjoy, don't hesitate to contribute and if you have any question feel free to ask.